ZiggyCreatures/FusionCache/docs/Backplane.md

 </div>

+A backplane is like a message bus where change notifications will be published to all other connected nodes each time something happens to a cache entry, all automatically without us having to do anything.

+By default, everything is handled transparently for us 🎉

+## How it works

+As an example, let's look at the flow of a `GetOrSet` operation with 3 nodes (`N1`, `N2`, `N3`):

+- `GetOrSet` is called on `N1`
+- no data is found in the memory on `N1` or in the distributed cache (or it is expired): call to the database to grab fresh data
+- fresh data saved in memory cache on `N1` + distributed cache
+- a backplane notification is sent to notify the other nodes
+- the notification is received on `N2` and `N3` and they evict the entry from their own respective memory cache
+- as soon as a new request for the same cache entry arrives on `N2` or `N3`, the new version is taken from the distributed cache and saved locally on their memory cache
+- `N1`, `N2`, `N3` live happily synchronized ever after

+As we can see we didn't have to do anything more than usual: everything else is done automatically for us.

+## Packages

-Currently there are 2 official packages you can use:
+Currently there are 2 official packages we can use:

 - [**Memory**](https://www.nuget.org/packages/ZiggyCreatures.FusionCache.Backplane.Memory/): this is a simple in-memory implementation (typically used only for testing)
 - [**Redis**](https://www.nuget.org/packages/ZiggyCreatures.FusionCache.Backplane.StackExchangeRedis/): this is the real deal, and is based on the awesome [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) library and the [pub/sub](https://redis.io/topics/pubsub) feature of Redis itself.
-If you are already using a Redis instance as a distributed cache, you just have to point the backplane to the same instance and you'll be good to go (but if you share the same Redis instance with multiple caches, please read below)
+If we are already using a Redis instance as a distributed cache, we just have to point the backplane to the same instance and we'll be good to go (but if we share the same Redis instance with multiple caches, please read [some notes](RedisNotes.md))

+To use a backplane just install the package and register the backplane.

 ## Example

-As an example, we'll use FusionCache with [Redis](https://redis.io/), as both a distributed cache and a backplane.
+As an example, we'll use FusionCache with [Redis](https://redis.io/), as both a **distributed cache** and a **backplane**.

 To start, just install the Nuget packages: